 \section{Abstract}

 Dominance is a fundamental concept in game theory.
-In strategic-form games dominated strategies can be identified in polynomial time.
+In normal-form games dominated strategies can be identified in polynomial time.
 As a consequence, iterative removal of dominated strategies can be performed efficiently as a preprocessing step for reducing the size of a game before computing a Nash equilibrium.
-For imperfect-information games in extensive form, we could convert the game to strategic form and then iteratively remove dominated strategies in the same way; however, this conversion may cause an exponential blowup in game size.
+For imperfect-information games in extensive form, we could convert the game to normal form and then iteratively remove dominated strategies in the same way; however, this conversion may cause an exponential blowup in game size.
 In this paper we define and study the concept of dominated actions in imperfect-information games.
-Our main result is a polynomial-time algorithm for determining whether an action is dominated (strictly or weakly) by any mixed strategy in $n$-player games, which can be extended to an algorithm for iteratively removing dominated actions.
+Our main result is a polynomial-time algorithm for determining whether an action is dominated (strictly or weakly) by any mixed strategy in two-player perfect-recall games with publicly observable actions, which can be extended to iteratively remove dominated actions.
 This allows us to efficiently reduce the size of the game tree as a preprocessing step for Nash equilibrium computation.
-We explore the role of dominated actions empirically in the ``All In or Fold'' No-Limit Texas Hold'em poker variant.
+We explore the role of dominated actions empirically in ``All In or Fold'' No-Limit Texas Hold'em poker.